gadenbuie/xaringanthemer/index.md

 scales based on the primary color used in your slides.
 See `?scale_xaringan` for more details.

+More details and examples can be found in `vignette("ggplot2-themes")`.

 ``` r
 library(ggplot2)
 ggplot(diamonds) +